CDAT/cdms/docs/source/manual/cdms_2.rst

    :header:  "Type", "Method", "Definition"
    :widths:  20, 20, 80

    "``Array``", "``array = axis[i:j]``", "Read a slice of data from the external file or dataset.
 Data is returned in the physical ordering defined in the dataset.
-See Table 2.11 on page 51 for a description of slice operators."
+See Table 2.11 for a description of slice operators."
    "``None``", "``axis[i:j] = array``", "Write a slice of data to the external file.
 Dataset axes are read-only."
    "``None``", "``assignValue(array)``", "Set the entire value of the axis. ``array`` is a Numpy array, of the same dimensionality as the axis."
    "``Axis``", "``clone(copyData=1)``", " Return a copy of the axis, as a transient axis.
 If copyData is 1 (the default) the data itself is copied."